CAIDA/catalog-data/sources/Solutions/getting_an_asns_name_country_organization/Readme.md

     • The country where the ASN's organization is located.

 ### <ins> Mapping ASN's to country </ins> ###
-*Datasets can be found here* : https://www.caida.org/data/as-organizations/
+*AS to Organization Mapping Datasets can be found here* : https://www.caida.org/data/as-organizations/

 One way to map a ASN to a country is by mapping to the **country of its organization.**